datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 Supervised learning is useful for label-able data whose clusters and categories are clearly defined.

 Whereas unsupervised learning is useful for data whose differentiators are more abstract - such as mood in music or show-genres on Netflix.

+The reason I mention this is because I am still unsire whether to use supervisedc or unsupervised learning here. need to think a little more.